 1:043.49 – END – Our final advice!
 Be natural and get the balance right between fluency and grammar / lexis!

-If you enjoyed this short lesson, you can find all of our video lessons on our main website www.myieltsclassroom.com, which is where you can also sign up for our IELTS essay correction service or book a personal speaking lesson with Nick or Shelly. 🚀
+If you enjoyed this short lesson, you can find all of our live and video lessons on our main website www.myieltsclassroom.com, which is where you can also sign up for our IELTS speaking courses or book a personal speaking lesson with Nick or Shelly.